creativescala/creative-scala/src/pages/recursion/match.md

 <div class="solution">

-The first example evalutes to `2`, as the pattern `"abcd"` is the only match for the literal `"abcd"` amongst the patterns.
+The first example evaluates to `2`, as the pattern `"abcd"` is the only match for the literal `"abcd"` amongst the patterns.

 The second example evaluates to `"one"`, because the first matching case is the one that is evaluated.